jievans/Asteroids/README.md

 Asteroids
 =========

-It's the classic arcade game of Asteroids that you know and love, built in Javascript!
+It's the classic arcade game of Asteroids that you know and love, built with Javascript!